AndreGregu/Assessment_example_chap_compatible/TUTORIAL.md

 )

 ```
-The forecast and observation data is then passed to the metric:
+The forecast and observation data are passed to the metric function:

 ```python

 def my_metric(forecasts: pd.DataFrame, observations: pd.DataFrame) -> pd.DataFrame:

 ```
-The error function in this example is Absolute Error which is defined as:
+The error function used in this example is **Absolute Error**, defined as:

 ```bash